intoli/user-agents/README.md

 - returns: <`UserAgent`>

 This method generates a new `UserAgent` instance using the same filters that were used to construct `userAgent`.
-The following two examples accomplish the same effect.
+The following examples both generate two user agents based on the same filters.

 ```javascript
 // Explicitly use the constructor twice.